a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ```sh
 head -20 random.fasta | tail -4
 ```
-With the last command we have selected the 9th and 10th entries corresponding to the lines from 17To assure yourself that all directories have been created you can use the command ls which lists the content of the current directory.

- to 20 in our fasta file.
+With the last command we have selected the 9th and 10th entries corresponding to the lines from 17 to 20 in our fasta file.

 The vertical bar (`|`) is called `pipe` and it is used to connect the two commands (`head` and `tail` in this case).
 Specifically, it redirects the standard output of the first command which then serves as input for the second command.